Azure/Microsoft.AVS.Management/docs/README.md

 > IMPORTANT: Vendors must test their package using a Linux [PowerShell container](https://hub.docker.com/_/microsoft-powershell), connecting to their on-prem datacenter.

 ## Versioning and Module manifest
 AVS scripting modules are expected to follow [semver guidelines](https://semver.org/) when publishing a new version.
+Adhering to the guidelines will ensure that any automation built around the ARM resources representing the commandlets will keep working while benefiting from the patch fixes.

 Until there's an agreement with the AVS about the general availability, publish the package with `-preview` version suffix.
-Adhering to the guidelines will ensure that any automation build around the ARM resources representing the commandlets will keep working while benefiting from the patch fixes.
+This would allow the consumer to opt-in into the experience before it is generally available.

 To direct the customers to the information about the module make sure to include `ProjectUri` in the module manifest, supplying the address of the product support landing page designed for AVS customers.